fnordware/AdobeWebM/ext/README.md

 Both Mac and Windows require the "yasm" shell program be installed for libvpx to compile.
 On Windows you get it via Cygwin.

-#### Windows only ####
-There are currently a couple (annoying) manual steps you need to perform on Windows:

-1. Add x64 target to libwebm .vcproj
-2. Copy libvpx\build\x86-msvs\yasm.rules from Google's pre-built version